minibolt-guide/minibolt/guide/lightning/lightning-client.md

   ```

+{: .warning }
+>
-⚠️ This watchtower server service is not recommended to activate if you have a slow device without high-performance features, if yes considered to disable it.
+> This watchtower server service is not recommended to activate if you have a slow device without high-performance features, if yes considered to disable it.

 {: .note-title }
 > Note